Btate712/best_books/README.md

 # BestBooks

 This gem displays the top 10 books listed on thegreatestbooks.org and allows the user to choose a book to view it's description.
+The user is then asked if they would like additional information on the book.
+If the user answers yes, the "wiki" function does a google search for "wikipedia" plus the book's title to find the wikipedia page about the book and then scrapes the first paragraph from the wikipedia page.
+Paragraph output is formatted to a max width equal to the constant PAGE_WIDTH.

 ## Installation